-The Routledge Handbook of Contemporary Italy provides a comprehensive account of Italy and Italian politics in the 21st Century.
-Featuring contributions from many leading scholars in the field, this Handbook is comprised of 28 chapters which are organized to deliver unparalleled analysis of Italian society, politics and culture.
+The Routledge Handbook of Contemporary Italy provides a comprehensive account of Italy and Italian politics in the twenty-first century.
+Featuring contributions from many leading scholars in the field, this Handbook is comprised of 28 chapters which are organized to deliver unparalleled analysis of Italian society, politics, and culture.
 A wide range of topics are covered, including:

 This is an essential reference work for scholars and students of Italian and Western European society, politics, and history.

 Introduction Andrea Mammone, Ercole Giap Parini and Giuseppe A. Veltri

 Section I : Old and new tensions in the contemporary Italian society

 1. A New Southern Question?
 Iain Chambers

 2. Cultural Values: Differences Across Italian Regions Giuseppe A. Veltri

 3. Emigration and Italy: A Continuing History?
 Guido Tintori and Michele Colucci

 5. Role and Perceptions of Women in Contemporary Italy Elisabetta Ruspini